sulu/sulu-docs/book/creating-a-basic-website/adding-a-template.rst

 Available content types
 -----------------------

-The following list shows the content types delivered by a standard sulu installation.
+The following list shows the content types delivered by a standard Sulu installation.
 The first column shows the key, which acts as an unique identifier.
-The second one describeds the appearance in the administration interface, and the last one how the content is returned to the HTML template.
+The second one describes the appearance in the administration interface, and the last one how the content is returned to the HTML template.

 +----------------------+---------------------------------------------+-----------------------------------------+